shaharyair/shaharyair/README.md

 # 💫 About Me:

+Hey there! 👋

+💻  I'm Shahar, a 23-year-old self-taught full-stack programmer who loves to learn and adapt to new technologies.
+I've dedicated countless hours to teaching myself how to code while staying current with relevant tech and adhering to best practices.

+⚡️ I'm open to new opportunities and collaborations.
+Let's connect and explore how we can work together to bring innovative ideas to life!

-👯 I’m looking to collaborate on new and innovative projects.<br>🌱 I’m always learning and improving my skills in full stack development.<br>💬 Ask me about - Git, Javascript, React, Node.js, Next.js and Mongodb.<br>⚡ Fun fact - i'm obsessed with Git and good commit messages.
+🚀 Fun fact - I'm obsessed with **Git** and good commit messages.

 ## 🌐 Socials: